 Take in the Cologne skyline

-Back to light.
-One might think that the Dom’s spires would be the best place for a sky view, but of course, that misses the cathedral itself.
+One might think that the Dom’s spires would provide the best sky view, but of course, that misses the cathedral itself.

 Stephan recommends you cross the river and climb up KölnTriangle.
 This way, you can get the best views over the cathedral, the river, the promenade, the train station and the bridge you just crossed – all in one neat frame.